yazdayy/sound-event-detection/README.md

 - Please change to --augmentation='mixup' if you would like to train or run the system with mixup applied only.
 Otherwise, --augmentation='timeshift_mixup' is used and both timeshift and mixup are applied.

+- If you would like to train or run the system using gammatone features, use --feature_type='gamma' instead of --feature_type='logmel'

 - Please upload the audio clips you would like to predict on in the 'long_predict' folder.

-- The prediction output is saved in the long_predict_results directory in the following xml format:
+- The prediction output is saved in the 'long_predict_results' directory in the following xml format:
     ![xml_output_example](https://user-images.githubusercontent.com/56859670/123733914-f5955800-d8ce-11eb-8c4b-11dd3c7de29b.png)